PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 The three-dot icon in the upper right of the maintenance windows will open a menu that has options to open the data files and to open the app's folder.

+The text boxes in the two maintenance windows that are for files, directories or URLs accept dropped items of the appropriate type.

 Known Issues